 Differentiating Characteristics for Professional Engineeer Graduate Reason for change Human, Social, Economic and Environmental impacts and type of solutions WA7: Understand and evaluate the sustainability and impact of professional engineering work in the solution of complex engineering problems in human, cultural, economic, social etal and environmental contexts.
 (WK7) The ability to evaluate the impact of engineering solutions on people, the economy and the environment has been added Ethics: Understanding and level of practice WA8: Apply ethical principles and commit to professional ethics, technology ethics, data ethics, global responsibilities, and responsibilities and norms of engineering practice; and adhere to relevant national and international laws.
-Comprehend the need for diversity and inclusion (WK9) (WK7) responsibilities for compliance with national and international law has been Individual and WA9: Function effectively as an individual, and The importance of working effectively in Collaborative Team work: Role in and diversity of team as a member or leader in diverse and inclusive teams and in multi-disciplinary and long-distance settings. diverse teams by ethnicity, gender, age.
+Comprehend the need for diversity and inclusion (WK9) (WK7) responsibilities for compliance with national and international law has been Individual and WA9: Function effectively as an individual, and The importance of working effectively in Collaborative Team work: Role in and as a member or leader in diverse and inclusive teams and in multi-disciplinary and long-distance diverse teams by ethnicity, gender, age. diversity of team settings. location etc. has been added